 The Ringworld campaign kicked off during the pandemic.
 We ran a eight to 10 sessions, including an adventure to re-enable parts of the Ringworld’s transportation system and another facing biomechanical librarians who’d become obsessed with protecting knowledge … by preventing anyone else from acquiring it.
 We rotated through three game masters (myself included) and then the campaign then went on a short term hiatus.
 That turned into a long term hiatus as we decided to playtest homegrown Star Wars rules based on D&D 5th Edition and a Forgotten Realms campaign

 The campaign’s not dead; we all enjoy Savage Worlds and I’m itching to get behind the screen.
 To that end I’ve started brainstorming ideas for future adventures, as well as new threats with which to challenge our heroes.
-I’m pouring through my myriad science fiction and Savage Worlds sourcebooks … and I’ll be detaling that quest in a future post.
+I’m pouring through my myriad science fiction and Savage Worlds source books looking for inspiration … for more on that quest check out my post: Savage Ringworld – Building the Savage Worlds Source Book Library

 - Larry Niven Wiki: Ringworld